mdavids/rfc/content/draft-davids-forsalereg-12.md

 <NOTE TO RFC EDITOR: Adjust the text in the table above before publication with a citation for the (this) document making the addition as per RFC8552.>

-Future updates will be managed by the Designated Expert.
+Future updates will be managed by the Change Controller.

-Entries are assigned only for values that have been documented in a manner consistent with the "Specification Required" registration policy defined in [@!RFC8126].
+Entries are assigned only for values that have been documented in a manner consistent with the "RFC Required" registration policy defined in [@!RFC8126].

 Newly defined content tags MUST NOT alter the semantics of existing content tags.